VictorZoo/FCTP-Net/README.md

 * Caffe

-  We used **Caffe** framwork, you can clik [here](https://github.com/BVLC/caffe) to get the instruction to build it.
+  We used **Caffe** framwork, you can click [here](https://github.com/BVLC/caffe) to get the instruction to build it.

 * Datasets (for demo)

-  For privacy, we put some data of six-category in project and you should turn the images to ```.lmdb```.
-You can also download the [four-category](https://www.nist.gov/srd/nist-special-database-4) on NIST for more investigation.
+  For privacy, we put some data of six-category in project and you should turn the images to ```.lmdb``` (click [here](https://blog.csdn.net/u010417185/article/details/52119863) for more infos).
+You also can download the [four-category](https://www.nist.gov/srd/nist-special-database-4) on NIST for more investigation.

 ### How to run a demo